citp/privacy-policy-historical/s/si/sil/silvercar.com.md

 Please note, when you share (with or without adding your own comments) any of our content on your social media profile, that action is governed by the privacy notice of that social media platform, and not Silvercar's Privacy Notice.
 We do not track or store a record of those comments or actions.

 If you choose to participate in posting or sharing activities, you are electing to share and display such public activities via our Apps or Websites.
 Due to the public nature of your posting or sharing your posts may be included in RSS feeds, APIs and made available to other websites via other formats.
-As a result, your public activities may appear on third-party websites, blogs or feeds. **WE ARE NOT RESPONSIBLE FOR ANY PII YOU CHOOSE MAKE PUBLIC VIA YOUR SHARED POSTS**.
+As a result, your public activities may appear on third-party websites, blogs or feeds. **WE ARE NOT RESPONSIBLE FOR ANY PII YOU CHOOSE MAKE PUBLIC VIA YOUR SHARED POSTS.**

-### How We Protect the Security of Personally Identifiable Information
+**How We Protect the Security of Personally Identifiable Information**

 The security of your PII is important to us.
 We exercise reasonable care in implementing generally accepted standards of security to protect your PII from loss, misuse and unauthorized access, disclosure, alteration or destruction, such as firewalls and Secure Socket Layer (SSL) encryption for some of your more sensitive PII.
 It is our policy to retain PII for as long as we believe appropriate for the purposes for which the PII was collected or as required by applicable law.